May Surname Meaning, History & Origin

 May Surname Meaning

 Early examples of the surname were Thomas le Mey and Goscelin Mey recorded at Ely Abbey in Suffolk in 1221.
 The spelling had become May by the 16th century.
 The May and Mays spellings are both found in America.

-May Resources on
+May Surname Resources on The Internet

 - The May Family of Sussex